Category

 Instagram 38.1% Facebook 35.3% Twitter 25.9%

 Focusing on seniors' joys and concerns reveals the positive impact social media can have on them.
-These aspects connect to challenges in an aging society, such as seniors' social interactions, family relationships, and sense of purpose.
+These aspects connect to challenges in an aging society, such as social interaction, family relationships, and finding purpose.

 As Japan's aging population continues to grow, the role of digital technology will remain a critical question.